-For Microgynon 30 to be most effective, beige active tablets need to be taken uninterrupted for 7 days.
+For Microgynon 30 ED to be most effective, beige active tablets need to be taken uninterrupted for 7 days.

-If you have been taking the beige active tablets for 7

-uninterrupted days and miss a beige active tablet, take the missed tablet as soon as you remember, then go back to taking your Pill as you would normally, even if this means taking two tablets in one day, at the same time.
+If you have been taking the beige active tablets for 7 uninterrupted days and miss a beige active tablet, take the missed tablet as soon as you remember, then go back to taking your Pill as you would normally, even if this means taking two tablets in one day, at the same time.
 You should still be protected against pregnancy.

 The chance of pregnancy after missing a beige active tablet depends on when you missed the tablet.
 There is a higher risk of becoming pregnant if you miss a tablet at the beginning or end of a pack.

-If after taking your missed tablet you have less than 7 days of beige active tablets left in a row, you should finish the beige active tablets in your pack but do not have a 7 day break.
-Start taking the beige active tablets in your next pack corresponding to the correct day of the week straight away.
+If after taking your missed tablet you have less than 7 days of beige active tablets left in a row, you should finish the active tablets in your pack but skip the white inactive tablets.
+Start taking the beige active tablets in your next pack corresponding to the correct day of the week.